artefactual-sdps/enduro/docs/src/dev-manual/devel.md

 ## Requirements for development

-While we run the services inside a Kubernetes cluster we recomend to install Go, Node and other tools locally to ease the development process.
+While we run the services inside a Kubernetes cluster we recomend to install Go, Node.js and other tools locally to ease the development process.

 - [Go] (1.21+)
-- [NPM and Node] (18+)
+- [Node.js and npm] (22+)
 - GNU [Make] and [GCC]

 If using Linux, Node.js binary distributions are available from [NodeSource].